jsallcock/cispp/readme.md

 CIS++: Modelling tools for Coherence Imaging Spectroscopy (CIS) of plasmas.

-This project is a port of the Python library PyCIS to C++.
-I'm aiming to match functionality by end of Sept 2022.
-It is currently an untested work-in-progress.
+This project is a port of the Python library [PyCIS](https://github.com/jsallcock/pycis) to C++.
+I started this Summer 2022, mostly to improve my C++ skills.
+The code may find use someday due to improved performance.
+Current status: untested work-in-progress.

 Requires: